CosmeValera/ReactProjects/devOps/jenkins/01-jenkins-beginner-to-pro/README.md

 }
 ```

 I create a new Pipeline called *My Pipeline* with the script of my Jenkinsfile, and click play.
-Each stage corresponds a stage in the visualization (test, build...).
+Each stage corresponds with a stage in the visualization (test, build...).

 ![Image-4](./img/4.png)
 ![Image-5](./img/5.png)